I am not a terribly serious person.

 Savings, though?
 Being able to support myself as a photographer after my divorce?
-Traveling and reading novels and getting to go to my kids’ soccer games and running a business that makes me feel fulfilled?
+Traveling and reading novels and getting to go to my kids’ games and recitals and running a business that makes me feel fulfilled?

 I’m serious as a damn heart attack about those things.

-In 2010, with an undergraduate degree in Anthropology, a full-time job as a Labor & Delivery nurse, half of the credits toward a Master’s degree in Midwifery, and two kids under the age of four, I took what can only be described as a wild (and maybe crazy) leap of faith and transitioned to a career as a family and wedding photographer.
+In 2010, with an undergraduate degree in cultural anthropology, a second bachelors degree and a full-time job as a nurse, half of the credits toward a master’s degree in midwifery, and two kids under the age of four, I took what can only be described as a wild (and maybe crazy) leap of faith and transitioned to a career as a family and wedding photographer.

 “If you want to succeed, focus at least as much of your time and energy on building a sustainable business as you do on photography itself.”

 I owe my career to that advice.
 Within a year of opening my business, I was able to quit my nursing job, and a decade later, I still have a thriving business that I absolutely love.
 Running your own business can be everything you’ve dreamed of and more.

 Buuuuutttt… it can also be really, really hard.
 I’ve watched too many talented people give up and close their doors because being a photographer and running a successful business are two very different things.

 The world needs more successful artists.
 Being a successful photographer means that you are able to earn a livable wage (or more!) doing incredibly fulfilling work on a schedule tailored exactly to your needs.